 Next, add the MySQL Release Engineering certificate.
-Do this by clicking File, Lookup Certificates on Server.
-Type "Mysql Release Engineering" into the search box and press Search.
+Do this by clicking, .
+Type "Mysql Release Engineering" into the search box and press .

 Select the "MySQL Release Engineering" certificate.
-The Fingerprint and Key-ID must be "5072E1F5", or choose Details... to confirm the certificate is valid.
-Now, import it by clicking Import.
-An import dialog will be displayed, choose Okay, and this certificate will now be listed under the Imported Certificates tab.
+The Fingerprint and Key-ID must be "3A79BD29" for MySQL 5.7.37 and higher or "5072E1F5" for MySQL 5.7.36 and earlier, or choose Imported Certificates tab.to confirm the certificate is valid.
+Now, import it by clicking .
+An import dialog is displayed; choose , and this certificate should now be listed under the

 Next, configure the trust level for our certificate.
-Select our certificate, then from the main menu select Certificates, Change Owner Trust....
-We suggest choosing I believe checks are very accurate for our certificate, as otherwise you might not be able to verify our signature.
-Select I believe checks are very accurate and then press OK.
+Select our certificate, then from the main menu select I believe checks are very accurate for our certificate, as otherwise you might not be able to verify our signature.
+Select I believe checks are very accurate to enable "full trust" and then press ., .
+We suggest choosing

 Next, verify the downloaded MySQL package file.
 This requires